yaksha13/strange_attractors/README.md

-# Strange Attractors - An Math Art Project
+# Strange Attractors - A Math Art Project

 A Threejs implementation of Strange Attractors
 Inspired by the work of Chaotic Atmospheres: [http://chaoticatmospheres.deviantart.com/](http://chaoticatmospheres.deviantart.com/)